top of page

 6. ROLES

 6.1 The role of the Board is to coordinate the direction of tourism in Bournemouth, Christchurch and Poole offering guidance and advice to the Council on the most productive tourism strategy.
 The Board has no delegated powers or direct budgetary responsibilities.
-However, the Board will undertake to provide a balanced and representative input from the tourism industry.
+However, the Board will undertake to provide a balanced and representative input from the tourism industry to BCP council and other relevant departments.

 7. MEMBERSHIP OF THE BOARD